-Introduction
+1. Introduction

-- Slot allocation is an essential part of capacity management at airports in Europe.
-Airport slots are used to manage congestion and accommodate demand for flights in a way which optimises the use of airport capacity.
-At airports where demand outstrips capacity, an airline wishing to operate is granted a slot by an independent coordinator, giving the permission to take off, land and use airport infrastructure for the route and day requested. - Europe's airports are particularly affected by this regime, with Level 3 airports (those where a slot is required in order for an airline to operate) most prevalent in Europe.
-In the Summer 2025 scheduling season, 113 of the 218 Level 3 airports worldwide will be in Europe, with 89 Level 3 airports in Europe for the Winter 2024 season out of 194 worldwide. - Any slot regime needs be balanced and provide certainty to both airports and airlines that schedules can be stable from one season to the next, to the extent that this stability supports the efficient use of capacity.
-It should allow airline competition to develop and new markets to be served; and ensure non-discriminatory capacity allocation through independent coordination and proportionate rules that adapt to the level of congestion at airports.
-It must ensure efficient use of airport capacity, facilitate connectivity for regions served by airports, competition between airlines, and be transparent in its operation. - However, the aviation market is continuing to grow, bringing increasing saturation at airports.
-It has developed in ways which were unthinkable when the current Regulation was adopted.
+- 1.1 Slot allocation is an essential part of capacity management at airports in Europe.
+Airport slots are used to manage congestion and accommodate flight demand in a way that optimises the use of airport capacity.
+At airports where demand outstrips capacity, an airline wishing to operate is granted a slot by an independent coordinator, giving permission to take off, land, and use airport infrastructure for the route and day requested. - 1.2 Europe's airports are particularly affected by this regime, with Level 3 airports (those where a slot is required for an airline to operate) most prevalent in Europe.
+In the Summer 2025 scheduling season, 113 of the 218 Level 3 airports worldwide will be in Europe, with 89 Level 3 airports in Europe for the Winter 2024 season out of 194 worldwide. - 1.3 Any slot regime needs to be balanced and provide certainty to airports and airlines that schedules can be stable from one season to the next to the extent that this stability supports the efficient use of capacity.
+It should allow airline competition to develop and new markets to be served and ensure non-discriminatory capacity allocation through independent coordination and proportionate rules that adapt to the congestion level at airports.
+It must ensure efficient use of airport capacity, facilitate connectivity for regions served by airports, competition between airlines, and be transparent in its operation. - 1.4 However, the aviation market is continuing to grow, increasing airport saturation.
+It has developed in unthinkable ways when the current Regulation was adopted.
 This process has accelerated post-COVID.
-In particular, as airline business models have diversified, airports themselves have become competitive businesses in their own right with an increased focus on efficiency and profitability.
-At the same time, air connectivity has acquired a new strategic relevance for Europe and the regions served by the airports, along with the need to limit aviation's negative externalities in particular environmental impacts. - It is therefore essential that the slot allocation system better reflects the available capacity, and expected future increases at European airports; is more suited to the current and future air transport market; and fully recognises the need to develop air connectivity to the socioeconomic benefit of regions served, while limiting environmental impacts.
-A paradigm shift is thus required in order for the slot allocation regime to balance the legitimate interests of all stakeholders for the benefit of consumers, regions and the environment. - ACI EUROPE is therefore calling for revision of the EU Slot Regulation (Regulation 95/93) so as to adapt it to market changes in the past 30 years, and to prepare the slot allocation system in Europe for the future.
-ACI EUROPE believes that the following elements should form part of a revised Regulation:
+In particular, as airline business models have diversified, airports themselves have become competitive businesses in their own right, with an increased focus on efficiency and profitability.
+At the same time, air connectivity has acquired a new strategic relevance for Europe and the regions served by the airports, along with the need to limit aviation's negative externalities in particular, environmental impacts. - 1.5 It is, therefore, essential that the slot allocation system better reflects the available capacity and expected future increases at European airports, is more suited to the current and future air transport market and fully recognises the need to develop air connectivity to the socio-economic benefit of regions served, while limiting environmental impacts.
+A paradigm shift is thus required in order for the slot allocation regime to balance the legitimate interests of all stakeholders for the benefit of consumers, regions and the environment.

-- More scope to ensure that slot allocation takes into account the economic and connectivity strategies of airports and the related needs of their local markets; - Ensuring that airlines make full and proper use of the slots allocated to them, and return unwanted slots to the pool in a timely manner; - Strengthening the new entrant rule so as to deliver greater competition at Europe's airports and more choice for passengers which caters to their needs. - Ensuring transparency in the slot allocation process.
+- 1.6 Therefore, ACI EUROPE is calling for a revision of the EU Slot Regulation (Regulation 95/93) to adapt it to market changes in the past 30 years and to prepare the slot allocation system in Europe for the future.
+ACI EUROPE believes that the following elements should form part of a revised Regulation: - There is more scope to ensure that slot allocation considers airports' economic and connectivity strategies and the related needs of their local markets. - Ensuring that airlines make full and proper use of the slots allocated to them and promptly return unwanted slots to the pool. - Strengthening the new entrant rule will deliver greater competition at Europe's airports and more choices for passengers, which will cater to their needs. - Ensuring transparency in the slot allocation process.